 Since Jesus is the Word, spending time with Him is really spending time reading the Bible.
-While you are depressed your mind chews continually on your crisis, rehashing over and over again, the hopelessness of it, the enormity of the problem….
+It is pausing to ask for His help to understand what you read and how to apply it to your circumstance.
+While you are depressed your mind chews continually on your crisis, rehashing the hopelessness of it over and over again, the enormity of the problem….

 Strangely enough, resolutely thinking on His promises cannot be done in silence, but only by speaking aloud His promises and personalizing them.

 Here is how I pray the same verse above in Isaiah, to clear up my discouragement: